johnjasa/practical_optimization/Content/Model construction and solving/What solver convergence looks like.md

 - [x] XDSM showing no coupling; feed forward system
 - [x] XDSM or N2 showing backwards coupling
 - [x] XDSM or N2 showing implicit model and component
-- [ ] manim line plot showing convergence for the solver, use a real case or example from OM; NLBGS, Newton
+- [x] manim line plot showing convergence for the solver, use a real case or example from OM; NLBGS, Newton
 - [x] show nested solvers and what convergence looks like there

+Feedback received:
+- [ ] verbally and in the video make it clear that we're talking about the norm of the residual, also show this in the notebook
+- [ ] not worth re-recording, but in future vids I'd increase the font size a bit (when looking at notebooks) (edited)
+- [ ] at 11:14, editing mistake: "this creates an extremely complex system" twice
+- [ ] for this complex case, I'd show an N2, you can highlight the solvers in the n2 as you highlight them in the txt maybe
+- [ ] at 13:22 show an N2 with something on the lower diagonal that gets highlighted when I say coupling

 ## Main message
 A system is converged when the residuals are close to 0 within a tolerance.
 How this is achieved depends on what solver you use, but generally you want your residuals to decrease as computationally quickly as possible.